Nicola Beer: Member of the German Parliament, 2017–2019

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2023

 In September 2018, Beer announced that she would lead the FDP list and run for a parliamentary seat in the 2019 European elections.
+Led by Margrethe Vestager, she was among the seven-strong “Team Europe” that the centrist Alliance of Liberals and Democrats for Europe Party picked to spearhead its pro-EU, liberal campaign ahead of the elections.
+Shortly before the vote, she joined 70 current and former EU leaders – including all the main parties’ lead candidates – calling for a female president of the European Commission or European Council and a gender-balanced leadership.

 Following her election, Beer was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on digitization.
-She has been serving as one of its Vice-Presidents; in this capacity, she has been part of the Parliament’s leadership under Presidents David Sassoli (2019–2022) and Roberta Metsola (since 2022).
-She also joined the Committee on Industry, Research and Energy.
-Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.
+In parliament, she served as a Vice-President; she was part of its leadership under Presidents David Sassoli (2019–2022) and Roberta Metsola (2022–2023).
+She also joined the Committee on Industry, Research and Energy, where she has served as rapporteur on the Critical Raw Materials Act.
+From 2021, she was part of the Parliament's delegation to the Conference on the Future of Europe.

-Since 2019, Beer has been one of the three deputies of Christian Lindner in his capacity as FDP chairman.
+From 2019 to 2023, Beer served as one of the three deputies of Christian Lindner in his capacity as FDP chairman.

-In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Beer led her party's delegation in the working group on European affairs; her co-chairs from the other parties are Udo Bullmann and Franziska Brantner.
+In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Beer led her party's delegation in the working group on European affairs; her co-chairs from the other parties were Udo Bullmann and Franziska Brantner.